Qiqihar Heilongjiang, China Travel Guide

 Certain sites stand out as must-visit locations, embodying Qiqihar's unique character and history.
 Plan your visits and book tickets through GetYourGuide.

 Zhalong National Nature Reserve (扎龙国家级自然保护区): One of the world's largest wetland areas and a UNESCO-listed Ramsar site.
 It is famous as a major breeding ground and migratory stopover for various crane species, especially the critically endangered Red-crowned Crane.
-Situated approximately 30-40 km to the to the southeast of Qiqihar city center.
+Situated approximately 30-40 km to the southeast of Qiqihar city center.

 Qiqihar Ancient City Wall (齐齐哈尔古城墙遗址): The remains of the original city wall, built during the Qing Dynasty.
 A glimpse into Qiqihar's past as a strategic military outpost.
 Only limited sections exist, some integrated into modern parks or public spaces.

 Zhalong National Nature Reserve: The vast wetlands and opportunities to see cranes are the main natural wonder.
-The expansive, serene landscape itself is a sight to behold.
+The expansive, serene landscape is itself a sight to behold.

 Zhalong National Nature Reserve: The premier location for birdwatching.
 Expect to see various crane species (Red-crowned, White-naped, Siberian, Common, Hooded cranes), storks, geese, and other waterfowl.
 A haven for ornithologists and nature lovers.